 AGCO conducts its business across the globe and must comply with the laws and regulations that govern its trading practices.
-These laws and regulations include export and import controls, anti-boycott requirements and trade embargoes.
+These laws and regulations include export and import controls, sanctions, anti-boycott requirements and trade embargoes.

-The Company defines an export as the transfer of AGCO goods, products, services or technology across a country's borders.
 Regardless of our roles with the Company, we are responsible for ensuring that we comply with laws regulating the classification, licensing, end use, recipients and duties related to AGCO's exports.

+An export is the transfer of AGCO goods, products, services or technology across a country's borders.

+Follow the rules.
 Violations of export control regulations could result in the Company losing the ability to export products, as well as in civil and criminal penalties.
 To help ensure our compliance with applicable export controls, you should always maintain complete and accurate records of AGCO's export activities.